 Share the management burden as well as the technical burden of running the project.
-As a project becomes more complex, more and more of the work is about managing people and information flow.
-There is no reason not to share that burden, and sharing it does not necessarily require a top-down hierarchy either—what happens in practice tends to be more of a peer-to-peer network topology than a military-style command structure.
+As a project becomes more complex, an increasing proportion of the work becomes about managing people and information flow.
+There is no reason not to share that burden, and sharing it does not necessarily require a top-down hierarchy either.
+In fact, what happens in practice tends to be more of a peer-to-peer network topology than a military-style command structure.

-Sometimes management roles are formalized, and sometimes they happen spontaneously.
+Sometimes management roles are formalized and sometimes they happen spontaneously.
 In the Subversion project, we have a patch manager, a translation manager, documentation managers, issue managers (albeit unofficial), and a release manager.
-Some of these roles we made a conscious decision to initiate, others just happened by themselves; as the project grows, I expect more roles to be added.
-Below we'll examine these roles, and a couple of others, in detail (except for release manager, which was already covered in the section called “Release manager” and the section called “Dictatorship by Release Owner” earlier in this chapter).
+Some of these roles we made a conscious decision to initiate, others just happened by themselves.
+Here we'll examine these roles, and a couple of others, in detail (except for release manager, which was already covered in the section called “Release manager” and the section called “Dictatorship by Release Owner” earlier in this chapter).

 Sometimes there is a conflict: two or more people want the same role.
 There is no one right way to handle this.
-You could suggest that each volunteer post a proposal (an "application") and have all the committers vote on which is best.
-But this is cumbersome and potentially awkward.
-I find that a better technique is just to ask the multiple candidates to settle it among themselves.
+You just have to draw on your knowledge of the project and of the people involved and suggest a resolution.
+In some cases it will work to just put on your "benevolent dictator" hat and choose one of the people.
+But I find that a better technique is just to ask the multiple candidates to settle it among themselves.
 They usually will, and will be more satisfied with the result than if a decision had been imposed on them from the outside.
+They may even decide on a co-management arrangement, which is fine if it works, and if it doesn't then you're right back where you started and can try a different resolution.

 In a free software project that receives a lot of patches, keeping track of which patches have arrived and what has been decided about them can be a nightmare, especially if done in a decentralized way.
-Most patches arrive as posts to the project's development mailing list (though some may appear first in the ticket tracker, or on external web sites), and there are a number of different routes a patch can take after arrival.
+Most patches arrive either as posts to the project's development mailing list or as a pull request submitted through the version control system, but there are a number of different routes a patch can take after arrival.

 Sometimes someone reviews the patch, finds problems, and bounces it back to the original author for cleanup.
-This usually leads to an iterative process—all visible on the mailing list—in which the original author posts revised versions of the patch until the reviewer has nothing more to criticize.
+This usually leads to an iterative process—all visible in a public forum—in which the original author posts revised versions of the patch until the reviewer has nothing more to criticize.
 It is not always easy to tell when this process is done: if the reviewer commits the patch, then clearly the cycle is complete.
 But if she does not, it might be because she simply didn't have time, or doesn't have commit access herself and couldn't rope any of the other developers into doing it.

 Another frequent response to a patch is a freewheeling discussion, not necessarily about the patch itself, but about whether the concept behind the patch is good.
 For example, the patch may fix a bug, but the project prefers to fix that bug in another way, as part of solving a more general class of problems.
 Often this is not known in advance, and it is the patch that stimulates the discovery.

 The patch manager's job is to make sure that patches don't "slip through the cracks."
 This is done by following every patch through to some sort of stable state.
-The patch manager watches every mailing list thread that results from a patch posting.
-If it ends in a commit of the patch, he does nothing.
-If it goes into a review/revise iteration, ending with a final version of the patch but no commit, he files a ticket pointing to the final version, and to the mailing list thread around it, so that there is a permanent record for developers to follow up on later.
-If the patch addresses an existing ticket, he annotates that ticket with the relevant information, instead of opening a new ticket.
+The patch manager watches every issue tracker discussion, pull request, or mailing list thread that results from a patch posting.
+If it ends with a commit of the patch, he does nothing.
+If it goes into a review/revise iteration, ending with a final version of the patch but no commit, he creates or updates a ticket to point to the final version, and to any discussion around it, so that there is a permanent record for developers to follow up on later.
+In projects that use a patch queue manager or review tool (e.g., Gerrit, Review_Board, etc), the patch manager can help encourage consistent usage of that tool, by putting patches there and watching to make sure developers handle them there.

 Having a patch manager has saved the Subversion development team a lot of time and mental energy.
 Without a designated person to take responsibility, every developer would constantly have to worry "If I don't have time to respond to this patch right now, can I count on someone else doing it?
 Should I try to keep an eye on it?
 But if other people are also keeping an eye on it, for the same reasons, then we'd have needlessly duplicated effort."
 The patch manager removes the second-guessing from the situation.
 Each developer can make the decision that is right for her at the moment she first sees the patch.
 If she wants to follow up with a review, she can do that—the patch manager will adjust his behavior accordingly.
 If she wants to ignore the patch completely, that's fine too; the patch manager will make sure it isn't forgotten.